Sweden Southern Sweden

 How to get around Helsingborg

-You can also rent bicycles (or bring your own) and get around that way, but it’s not necessary.
+You can also rent a bicycle (or bring your own) if you prefer getting around that way, but for most visitors, it’s not really necessary.

-If you want to visit Sofiero Castle (located approximately 5 kilometres north of Helsingborg), you can walk along a nice path in about an hour or take bus 8 for about 20 minutes.
+If you want to visit Sofiero Palace, located around 5 kilometres north of the centre, you can either walk there in about an hour along a nice coastal path or take bus 8, which takes roughly 20 minutes.

 How to get to Helsingborg

-When we visited Helsingborg this time around, we took the train from Copenhagen, so we could make a food stop in Malmö and not have to worry about parking.
+When we visited Helsingborg for our New Year trip, we took the train from Copenhagen so we could stop for food in Malmö along the way and avoid thinking about parking.

-However, we have driven over the Øresund Bridge many times by car as well as taken the ferry between Helsingør and Helsingborg and both options are quite good, too.
+We have also driven to Helsingborg several times via the Øresund Bridge and taken the ferry between Helsingør and Helsingborg, and both options work really well too.

-The closest airport, Ängelholm-Helsingborg Airport, is only 30 minutes away and it has daily connections to Stockholm and other cities in Sweden and Europe.
+If you are flying in, the closest airport is Ängelholm-Helsingborg Airport, located around 30 minutes from the city.
+The airport has daily connections to Stockholm and several other cities in Sweden and Europe.

-For even more flight options, you might also consider Copenhagen Airport (Kastrup) and then take a train or car from there.
+For more international flight options, you can also fly to Copenhagen Airport and continue by train or car from there.

 Search for the cheapest flights on Momondo (adlink).

-Below, we will describe different ways to get to Helsingborg.
+Below, we will describe how to get to Helsingborg in different ways.

 By car